Vignesh3538/SandBoxingUserApp/README.md

 > **This project loads eBPF programs into the Linux kernel and attaches them to LSM security hooks.**
 > **This modifies kernel behavior at runtime.**
 >
-> - It enforces sandbox rules
+> - It enforces sandbox rules monitored at kernel level
-> - It can block file writes, process execution, network activity
+> - It can block file creation and writes, process execution, network activity for sandboxed apps
-> - It affects all matching processes on the system
+> - It affects all matching tasks for sandboxed apps on the system
 > - Requires **root** permissions
 > - Requires a kernel with **BPF-LSM support**